Angeline-Joyce/Weather_Data_Analysis/README.md

 ---
-Conclusion
+## CONCLUSION

-1. I have identified fluctuations in daily temperature patterns.
+- 1. I have identified fluctuations in daily temperature patterns.
-2. The analysis helps in understanding climate trends and weather conditions.
+- 2. The analysis helps in understanding climate trends and weather conditions.
-3. Future improvements could include real-world weather data and machine learning models for temperature forecasting.
+- 3. Future improvements could include real-world weather data and machine learning models for temperature forecasting.
 ---